calaldees/teachingWorkshops/teacherTraining/whatIsEducation.md

 * [officeforstudents.org.uk - young-participation-by-area](https://www.officeforstudents.org.uk/data-and-analysis/young-participation-by-area/)
     * Interactive maps
         * See how likely young people are to participate in higher education according to where they live

+---

+How is knowing how computer work worthwhile for these students?

+Computer Science is one size fits all - no founcadtion paper, no double GCSE module.
+The paper is science, smart, hard, are you good enough?
+(How do we foster creativity?)

+Hard for stdents to learn by themselfs - lots of abstract content

+Pipeline problem with minorities
+Inclusion

+Not enough ICT - digital content creator